fifmate/fifmate.github.io/README.md

-515mate.github.io
+fifmate.github.io
 =================

-officila site for 515mate
+officila site for fifmate, which stands for 515 room mates